lucydot/ChooChoo/docs/includes/glossary.md

 *[Jupyter Notebook]: a web-browser based programme for creating and sharing interactive computational documents containing code, images and text.
 *[Open-source]: refers to something people can modify and share because its design is publicly accessible.
 *[Version control]: is the practice of tracking and managing changes to software code, documents or other collections of information.
+*[mention]: is used to send a notification to a Github user.
+To mention someone prefix `@` to their username in an issue or pull request.
+*[co-creation]: in education, co-creation is the collaboration between teachers and students, resulting in co-created outputs.